 How Does Sewing Machine Needle Work?

 Needles are for sewing.
 They are not only essential, but they are one of the most important things in your sewing machine.
-Needles are generally made of metal or plastic, and they are designed to thread the thread through the fabric for you to sew.
+Needles are generally made of metal or plastic and are designed to thread the thread through the fabric for you to sew.
 However, the amount of thread the needle needs depends on the type of fabric you are sewing.

 What Is A Shuttle Hook On A Sewing Machine?